 Tableau Calculated Fields allows you to create a new field based on the existing data and some built-in functions, and this beginner’s tutorial covered all of them.

-The Table calculations are pre-defined calculations to find the moving average, running total, running difference, etc. The following are some table calculations performed on the measures to achieve our business objective.
+The Table calculations are pre-defined to find the moving average, running total, running difference, etc. The following are some table calculations performed on the measures to achieve our business objective.

 - Calculated Fields

 - Create Table Calculations

 - Calculating Running Total

 - YTD Table Calculations